mgalgs/mgalgs.github.io/_posts/2015-04-02-rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.markdown

 # Architecture

-The initial architecture ended up looking something like this:
+In its simplest configuration (a single host doing all the work), the Rafty architecture looks like this:

 <img src="/static/handbraked1.png">
 ([dot source](/static/handbraked1.dot))

-To summarize:
+Let's walk through that diagram:

   - `udev` listens for a DVD to be inserted and starts a "oneshot" `systemd` service.

-  - The `systemd` service launches (and monitors) a script that uses `dd` to copy the disc to the local hard drive.
+  - The `systemd` service launches a script that uses `dd` to copy the disc to the local hard drive.
+We couldn't start our `dd` script directly from our `udev` rule because of `udev`'s event timeout.
+Plus we get built-in logging and monitoring from `systemd`.

   - The script ejects the disc and uses `handbrakectl` (a program written in `go`) to submit a job to the `handbraked` daemon (another program written in `go`) through a `rabbitmq` named queue.
+This step might seem pointless right now but we need the queue there for when we start scaling out (below).

-  - `handbraked` reads jobs off of the queue and invokes [Handbrake](https://handbrake.fr/) for transcoding.
-The output is saved to the appropriate directory (on an 8TB [`btrfs`](https://btrfs.wiki.kernel.org) RAID-1 volume) where it is immediately available to media consumers on my home network.
+  - `handbraked` reads our job off of the queue and invokes [Handbrake](https://handbrake.fr/) for transcoding.
+The output is saved to the appropriate directory (an 8TB [`btrfs`](https://btrfs.wiki.kernel.org) RAID-1 volume) where it is immediately available to media consumers on my home network.

-It might seem like overkill (ok, ok, it *is* overkill) but a few fairly interesting properties fall out of this architecture:
+This is probably overkill if you're just just using one machine to do everything but a few fairly interesting properties fall out of this
+architecture:

   - Optical disc drives can be utilized at full capacity.
 We don't have to wait for the transcode phase to finish before starting another copy